-There are four standing Board Committees that assist the Board to fulfil its responsibilities.
-Each Committee operates under a specific charter, which can be found in the 'Corporate Governance' section on our website.
+The Board has established an Audit Risk & Compliance Committee ("ARCC") to assist the Board in the execution of its responsibilities.
+The ARCC operates under a specific charter, which can be found in the 'Corporate Governance' section on our website.

-Each charter states that the Committee must have at least three non-executive members (a majority of 'independent' directors) and be chaired by an 'independent' Non-Executive Director.
+The charter states that the ARCC must have at least three non-executive members (a majority of 'independent' directors) and be chaired by an 'independent' Non-Executive Director.

-The membership of each Board Committee this year was as follows:
+The membership of the ARCC this year was as follows: